 This theme focuses on the inter-relationship between our natural environment and mental health.
 It is an interdisciplinary and pan-faculty collaboration between academic partners at York and with external stakeholders in the NHS and public sector.
 Our work in this space is supported by the York Environmental Sustainability Institute which facilitates environmental sustainability research across the sciences, social sciences, and arts and humanities, adding value and synergizing existing strengths to tackle the complex challenges of sustaining productive, resilient and healthy environments.
-Additionally, our work addresses the strategic challenge to embed sustainability into research and teaching and campus operations through the York Environmental Sustainability Academy.
+Additionally, our work addresses the strategic challenge to embed sustainability into research and teaching and campus operations through Environmental Sustainability at York.

 Central to this research theme is work on evaluating the clinical and cross-sectoral effectiveness of nature-based interventions to support childhood, adolescent, and adult mental health.
 Nature-based interventions involve a wide range of activities such as social and therapeutic horticulture (using gardening, food growing and plants to support wellbeing); care farming (involving the therapeutic use of agricultural landscape and farming practices); and environmental conservation (involving activities designed for conservation and management of natural places for health and wellbeing).